Wusthof is one of the most well-known and highly-respected kitchen knife makers in the world.

 Price: Premium products come with premium price tags.
 Wusthof Classic knives are not cheap, but they’re also not the most expensive either.
 You can check out their current prices on Amazon.

-Other Product Lines: Besides the Classic, Wusthof offers 6 other knife lines, all with unique features.
-They have 5 other forged knife lines (Epicure, Ikon, Classic Ikon, Grand Prix II, Crafter) and 1 stamped knife line (Gourmet).
-See the full details in this section.
+Other Product Lines: Besides the Classic, Wusthof offers several other knife lines, all with unique features.
+Their forged knife lines include Ikon, Classic Ikon, and Crafter, and Gourmet is their stamped knife line.

 Bottom Line: You should buy Wusthof Classic knives if you don’t mind paying a little extra for incredibly sharp, ultra-durable, and elegantly designed knives that are built to last.
 You should NOT buy Wusthof Classic knives if you’re on a budget, prefer light-weight knives, or don’t want to put in the effort to hone and sharpen them occasionally.